 Adam M. Goldstein

-COO, ROYAL CARIBBEAN CRUISES
+FORMER VICE CHAIRMAN, ROYAL CARIBBEAN CRUISES LTD.

 Adam Goldstein was named President of Royal Caribbean International in February 2005 and in September 2007 expanded his role to include CEO.
 Mr. Goldstein oversees fleet operations, sales and marketing, brand development, supply chain management, government and community relations and Royal Celebrity Tours.
 Prior to his appointment, Mr. Goldstein served as Royal Caribbean’s Executive Vice President, Brand Operations, with similar responsibilities from 2002 to 2005.